facebookresearch/libri-light/README.md

 # Libri-light: A benchmark for ASR with Limited or No Supervision

-This repository contains code and models associated with the Libri-Light dataset, which can be [downloaded here](./data_preparation/README.md).
+This repository contains code and models associated with the Libri-Light dataset, which can be [downloaded and prepared here](./data_preparation/README.md).
 It contains code for data preparation, pretrained models, and evaluation resources:

     data_preparation/         # code to download the data; VAD and SNR code; json generation; stats; audio segmentation